richmahn/en_tn/neh/10/intro.md

 ##### The vow #####

 By signing this document, the people vowed or agreed to obey God, not to buy things on the Sabbath and to pay their temple tax.
-(See: [[rc://en/tw/dict/bible/kt/vow]], [[rc://en/tw/dict/bible/kt/sabbath]] and [[rc://en/tw/dict/bible/kt/temple]])
+(See: [[rc://en/tw/dict/bible/kt/vow]] and [[rc://en/tw/dict/bible/kt/sabbath]] and [[rc://en/tw/dict/bible/kt/temple]])

 ## Links: ##